2025 Fall and 2026 Winter start program maps

 - PSYC 1000U – Introductory Psychology (Fall or Winter)

-General Electives may be chosen at the 1000 level from any program area.
+Other general electives may be chosen at the 1000 level from any program area.
+Some courses may be restricted to certain programs and/or year levels.
 Popular Social Science and Humanities electives may be found under subject codes: ALSU, COMM, CRMN, INDG, LBAT, LGLS, POSC, PSYC, SOCI, SSCI, and SUST.

 Upper-year students: